akxlr/tbp/README.md

 [![Build Status](https://travis-ci.org/akxlr/tbp.svg?branch=master)](https://travis-ci.org/akxlr/tbp)

-[Tensor Belief Propagation](http://proceedings.mlr.press/v70/wrigley17a/wrigley17a.pdf) (TBP) is an algorithm for approximate inference in discrete graphical models [1].
+[Tensor Belief Propagation](http://proceedings.mlr.press/v70/wrigley17a/wrigley17a.pdf) (TBP) is an experimental algorithm for approximate inference in discrete graphical models [1].
 At a high level, it takes a factor graph in [.uai](#other-file-formats) or [.fg](#other-file-formats) format and outputs approximate marginals for each variable.

-This code should be considered experimental.

 [1] [Wrigley, Andrew, Wee Sun Lee, and Nan Ye.
 "Tensor Belief Propagation."
 International Conference on Machine Learning.
 2017.](http://proceedings.mlr.press/v70/wrigley17a/wrigley17a.pdf)